 - The vehicular entrance to the site has been moved, further improving pedestrian safety

-- The public footpath between the West Downs Quarter and Hillier Garden Centre will be widened and the landscaping improved.
-It will also be overlooked by part of the new building, improving public security
+- The public footpath between the West Downs Quarter and Hillier Garden Centre has been widened and the landscaping improved.
+It is also overlooked by part of the new building, improving public security

-- A total of 23 apprentice/trainee outcomes are anticipated.
+- A total of 23 apprentice/trainee outcomes were anticipated.

-- Osborne is working with local suppliers, including SMEs, for materials and services for the build
+- Osborne worked with local suppliers, including SMEs, for materials and services for the build

-- The SMEs target is 70% of project spend
+- The SMEs target was 70% of project spend

-- The localism target is 65% of project spend
+- The localism target was 65% of project spend

 Frequently Asked Questions: West Downs Development

-Why is the University building a new development at its West Downs Quarter?
+Why did the University build a new development at its West Downs Quarter?

 We want to provide the best possible experience for students studying at Winchester and one way we do this is by continuously improving our estate, facilities and learning resources, supporting academic excellence and promoting Winchester as an automatic first choice for undergraduates.